domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't sh!t where you eat.
 (Avoid dating colleagues, roommates, housemates, apartmentmates, etc.).
 While we're at it, avoid nicotine, tobacco, and credit card debt like The Plague.
 Someone told me the latter when I was a kid - I want to pay it forward.

 Sounds selfish; it's not: Do.
 Every.
 Single.
 Thing.
 For.
 Yourself - first and foremost.
 Align your goals with helping and doing good for others.
 Take.
 Care.
 Of.
 Yourself.
 First.
-This applies even if you're with someone. e.g., Buy your own groceries and cook for yourself, even if you're with someone else - your partner will appreciate it (i.e., Don your own floaties & oxygen mask first; then get to helping others.)
+This applies even if you're with someone. e.g., Buy your own groceries and cook for yourself, even if you're with someone else - your partner will appreciate it (i.e., Don your own floaties and oxygen mask first; then get to helping others.)

 You get what you measure.